yTakkar/Handy-Notification/README.md

     import Notify from 'handy-notification'
     Notify({
-        value: "Hello, how are you?",   // Message to be displayed onClick = e => console.log('Clicked!!'),  // Function executed when clicked on the notification bar
+        value: "Hello, how are you?",   // Message to be displayed
+        onClick: e => console.log('Clicked!!'),  // Function executed when clicked on the notification bar
         done: () => console.log('I notified you & went back to the bottom!')    // function to be executed when you're notified
     })
     ```